clay/clay-kiln/validators/README.md

 ## Validators

-Validators are rules that block publishing of articles.
-They live in a global `window.kiln.validators` array.
-To add internal (kiln-specific) validators, use `validators.add()` in the `client.js`.
-To add them externally, use `window.kiln.validators.push(yourValidator)` before the `DOMContentLoaded` event fires.
+Validators are rules that block publishing (errors) or notify users (warnings) when opening the publishing pane.
+They live in a global `window.kiln.validators` object.
+To add internal (kiln-specific) validators, use `validators.addError()` or `validators.addWarning()` in the `client.js`.
+To add them externally, use `window.kiln.validators.errors.push(yourValidator)` or `window.kiln.validators.warnings.push(yourValidator)` before the `DOMContentLoaded` event fires.

+Warnings and errors have the _exact same api_, allowing us to easily swap rules between them.
 Each validator needs to be an object with three properties:

 ### label